VPS hosting vs cloud hosting: What's the difference?

 3. Less control

-With Cloud Hosting, you have less control over the hardware and software settings because it's a shared system.
-This means you may not have as many options for customising the hosting environment to fit your needs.
+With cloud hosting, you have less control over the hardware and software settings because it's a shared system.
+This means you may not have as many options for customising the hosting environment to fit your needs, unlike with VPS hosting or dedicated hosting where you’ll have full root access to customise your server’s settings.

-Ultimately, choosing between VPS and cloud hosting will come down to preference, budget, and the nature of your project’s needs.
+Ultimately, choosing between cloud web hosting vs VPS hosting will come down to preference, budget, and the nature of your project’s needs.
 For example, a VPS allocates a specific amount of resources, and if your project exceeds this before you have the chance to upgrade, you’ll run into performance issues.
-By contrast, cloud hosting can easily handle a sudden increase in resource requirements - another server in the network would simply take over to spread the load.
-This makes cloud hosting the perfect choice for projects where a lot of resources are anticipated from the off, with a little extra budget to spare.
+By contrast, cloud hosting can easily handle a sudden increase in resource requirements – another server in the network would simply take over to spread the load.

-Once you’ve figured out the difference between vps and cloud hosting and which type of service is best suited to your project, take a look at our range of affordable VPS Hosting and Cloud Hosting packages, or get in touch with our sales team.
+We hope we’ve helped clear up the difference between VPS hosting and cloud hosting, and helped you decide which type of service is best suited to your project.
+Make sure you take a look at our range of affordable VPS Hosting and other Web Hosting packages to find your perfect match!